MohammadHamdar/MohammadHamdar.github.io/_pages/papers.md

 ---
 layout: archive
 title: "Publications"
-permalink: /publications/
+permalink: /papers/
 author_profile: true
 ---
-* The Riemann Hypothesis for Period Polynomials of Modular and Hilbert Modular Forms, Master Thesis, American University of Beirut ScholarWorks (2021) ([pdf](/papers/MyMasterThesis.pdf))
+* [The Riemann Hypothesis for Period Polynomials of Modular and Hilbert Modular Forms](/papers/MyMasterThesis.pdf), Master Thesis, American University of Beirut ScholarWorks (2021)

+# Other

 * Economic and Technical Modeling of the Lebanese Crypto Currency: Implication for a Digital-Lira (DL) (with Bassam Hamdar and Tarek Saad), International Journal of Business Administration, vol. 12, no. 2